-- New Reporting Companies (those formed on or after Jan.
-1, 2024) have 30 calendar days to file an initial report, starting from the date they receive notice that their creation or registration is effective or from the date their creation or registration is first publicly noticed by a secretary of state or similar office, whichever is earlier. - Existing Reporting Companies (those formed before Jan.
+New Reporting Companies formed or registered to do business in a U.S. jurisdiction on or after Jan.
+1, 2024, and before Jan.
+1, 2025, have 90 calendar days to file an initial report, and new Reporting Companies formed or registered to do business on or after Jan.
+1, 2025, have 30 calendar days to file an initial report.
+The 90-day or 30-day period starts from the date the entity receives notice that its creation or registration is effective or from the date its creation or registration is first publicly noticed by a secretary of state or similar office, whichever is earlier.

+Existing Reporting Companies (those formed before Jan.
 1, 2024) must file their initial report by Jan.
 1, 2025.